10xrashed/screen-recorder/README.md

 *   **File Save Dialog**: Add a "Save As" button that opens a native file dialog to choose the save location and filename.
 *   **System Tray Icon**: Allow the application to be minimized to the system tray during recording.
 *   **Advanced Options**: Expose more FFmpeg settings in the UI, such as codec selection, bitrate, and pixel format.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this screen recorder, feel free to fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License